Introducing new rules for work permits

 - Most people applying for a work permit will need to present an employment contract before they can receive a decision.

 - It will be possible to apply for an extended work permit several times.
-In this way, you can stay in Sweden for more than four years, even if you do not meet the requirements for obtaining a permanent residence permit.
+In this way, the employee can stay in Sweden for more than four years, even if they do not meet the requirements for obtaining a permanent residence permit.

-- A new permit is introduced for people who are highly educated who want to come to Sweden to apply for work.
+- A new permit is introduced for people who are highly educated who want to come to Sweden to apply for work or start a business.

-If you have already submitted an application for a work permit or a residence permit for accompanying family members you may need to supplement your application by submitting a copy of your employment contract or documents showing that you can support your family.
-The Swedish Migration Agency will contact you or your employer if we need more information before we make a decision.
+Persons who have already submitted an application for a work permit or a residence permit for accompanying family members may need to supplement their application by submitting a copy of their employment contract or documents showing that they can support their family.
+The Swedish Migration Agency will contact the employer or the employee if we need more information before we make a decision.

-If you plan to apply for a work permit, you can read about the requirements here on the Swedish Migration Agency website.
+If you plan to employ a person from a country outside of the EU, you can read about the requirements here on the Swedish Migration Agency website.
 We have updated information about the requirements for affected permits.